-Emily takes huge inspiration from classic anatomical art, in particular George Stubbs, whilst continuing to draw creative interest and stimulation from more modern and contemporary artists.
+Emily takes huge inspiration from classic artists, in particular George Stubbs, whilst continuing to draw creative interest and stimulation from more modern and contemporary works.

 Originally self taught, Emily has been taking commissions for her artwork as a full time career for over five years.
 In 2018 she began regular attendance at the Cheltenham School of Fine Art in order to further cultivate her skills as an oil painter.

-Although she has the ability to reproduce her subjects to a photographic level of detail, she enjoys more the challenge of describing form with as few strokes of the brush as possible.
+Although having the ability to reproduce her subjects to a near photographic level, she enjoys more the challenge of describing form with as few strokes of the brush as possible.
 “I like the viewers to first be drawn to the highly detailed elements, but then taken on a journey throughout the piece, appreciating the more loose brushstrokes that create the drama and tell the story of the piece”

-“Like me this last year has been different to how I planned.
-So, with travel plans on hold I enjoyed the freedom of completely loosing myself in my studio and made some very exciting plans for 2021!
-Watch this space!
+“Like many this last year has been different to how I planned.
+With travel plans on hold, I have taken advantage of the additional studio time, completely loosing myself in new pieces and experimental styles.”